 If you’re visiting during the festive period, you may find our London winter itinerary useful.

-We’ve put together a plan that allows you to see the top sights in London, along with some of our favourite local spots – the places that make the city such a diverse and interesting destination.
+We have put together this itinerary for first-time visitors to London.
+It allows you to see the top sights in London, along with some of our favourite local spots.

-We have organised this itinerary so you can see things in the right order.
+We have organised this itinerary so you can see things in the correct order without too much backtracking.
 Each day is mapped out to minimise the time spent getting between places.

 London is a large city, but many of its main tourist attractions are concentrated in a relatively small area in central London.
-(Not to be confused with the City of London, which is the financial area – not somewhere we recommend basing yourself.)
+(Not to be confused with the City of London, which is the financial area.)

 We’ve put all sights and attractions we cover in the guide on the map below, with the walking route for each day.